Key Stamp Duty changes in 2025: a guide for buyers

 The 6% rate is charged on the £125,000 between £225,000 and £350,000.
 Total tax: £7,500.

-How will the upcoming changes influence buying or selling your home?
+How will the new changes influence buying or selling your home?

 Example Breakdown: